 Employ additional resources to inform your analysis.
 For instance, review student achievement data from the Progress tab in Brightspace.
-You can also register for one of CELT's workshops or request a Teaching Fellow consultation for confidential support with interpreting student feedback.
+You can also request a Teaching Fellow consultation for confidential support with interpreting student feedback.

 Step 4: Create an Action Plan